Linnea87/adventure-game/README.md

 ## Testing
 Throughout this project I have been testing the game by running it in the gitpod terminal and Heroku terminal.

-Below all the validation that has been done is shown.
+Below, all the validation that has been done is shown.

 ### Input Validation
 As I discussed in the `design` section, I have only validated the inputs that are the main key for the game to continue.

-- The gifs show that error messages with instructions are displayed if the user enters an invalid answer
+- The gifs show that error messages with instructions are displayed if the user enters an invalid answer.
  #### The yes or no input
 ![Yes or no](docs/yes-no.gif)
 #### The name input